 So it's really a wretched and ignorant act for people to purposely damage the Three Jewels.
 This situation is similar to the case that those who have no gratitude for other's kindness and they would end up with more harm to themselves.
-In Sakya Pandita's Treasury of Good Advice, he says,
+In his Treasury of Good Advice, Sakya Pandita says,